cozy/generator-konnector/README.md

 - [x] Ask for values to put in `manifest.konnector`, `.travis.yml` and `package.json`
 - [x] `npm install` at the end
 - [x] `git init` the repository
+- [x] Check for updates at the start

+## npm releases

+Releases are automated through `semantic-release` and Travis on this repository.

 What's Cozy?
 ------------